-In 1902 a notice was served on the trustees of our Church and the teacher of School No. 9, which adjoined the church, that the children were not to climb the steeple of this church nor climb on the hall and sheds nor throw stones at the windows.
-When this school was closed because of centralization, we bought the building and land.
-We sold the building to Carmen Zipp and it was moved to become the home of Kenneth Moss.
-The land addition gave us ample parking ground.
+In 1902 a notice was served on the trustees of our Church and the teacher of School No. 9, located adjacent to the church.
+The notice stated, the children were not to climb the steeple of this church nor climb on the hall and sheds nor throws stones at the windows.
+When this school was closed due to centralization, the church bought the building and land.
+The school building was sold to Carmen Zipp and was moved to become the home of Kenneth Moss.
+The land addition provided ample ground for parking.

-In 1906, acetylene was installed in the church vestibule but the old lamps were still used in the church and kitchen.
+In 1906, acetylene was installed in the church vestibule but oil lamps were still used in the church and kitchen.
 In 1907 a furnace was installed in the church.
 In 1913 the Alpha Class lowered the choir platform to the level of the pulpit.
 Several things happened in 1915.
 The steeple was struck by lightning.
 Each trustee was to furnish a cord of wood and deliver the same to the church.
 A bee was held to tear down the sheds that ran north and south.
-Ladies voted to pay 14 cents for their suppers.
-Ladies voted to pay \$100.00 toward a new a carpet.
+The ladies voted to pay 14 cents for their suppers and to pay \$100.00 toward a new a carpet.

-The green carpet on the floor was a Pullman Car carpet sewed together in Buffalo.
+The green carpet on the floor was a Pullman car carpet sewn together in Buffalo.
 Cyrus Beach brought it from Lockport in a sleigh drawn by a little bay team.
 Fifteen men were waiting to lay the carpet because the following day was the Centennial Celebration.
 Among the men waiting was Alonzo Swick.
-In dedicating the carpet March 22, 1916, Rev Bass said "A lot of people have slept on this pullman carpet before it was brought to this church and I expect a few will sleep on it here"
+In dedicating the carpet on March 22, 1916, Rev. Bass said, "A lot of people have slept on this Pullman carpet before it was brought to this church and I expect a few will sleep on it here".